 Step 3: Assembling the Stuffed Shells

 Preheat your oven to 375°F (190°C).
-Start the assembly by spreading a layer of marinara sauce evenly across the bottom of a 9×13 inch baking dish.
-Using a spoon or a piping bag, carefully fill each cooled pasta shell with the prepared ricotta and spinach mixture.
-Place the stuffed shells seam side up in the baking dish, making sure to arrange them closely together.
+Spread a layer of marinara sauce on the bottom of a 9x13 inch baking dish.
+Using a spoon or piping bag, fill each pasta shell with the ricotta-spinach mix.
+Place them seam side up in the dish, snugly next to each other.

 Step 4: Baking Instructions

-Cover the baking dish with aluminum foil to prevent the stuffed shells from drying out during baking.
-Place the dish in the preheated oven and bake for 25 minutes.
-After this initial baking period, remove the foil and continue to bake for an additional 10-15 minutes, or until the cheese has melted and is bubbling with a light golden color.
+Cover the dish with foil so the shells don’t dry out and bake for 25 minutes.
+After that, remove the foil and bake for another 10-15 minutes until the cheese is melted and golden in spots.

 Tips for Perfect Stuffed Shells